thunderthief5/dotfiles/README.md

 Polkit is used for controlling system-wide privileges.
 Helps you mount internal partitions etc.
 Start it by putting `/usr/lib/polkit-gnome/polkit-gnome-authentication-agent-1` in your autostart scripts.
 The path may change depending on your distro.

 **Misc startup commands:**
 `xsetroot -cursor_name left_ptr` Sets your cursor right.
-'xrdb ~/.Xresources' If you are using xterm or rxvt-unicode, it loads their config on startup.
+`xrdb ~/.Xresources` If you are using xterm or rxvt-unicode, it loads their config on startup.